 Life’s too short to take everything so seriously!
 Lighten up and learn to laugh at yourself!
 In fact, experts say that a self-deprecating sense of humor is the key sign of a healthy self-awareness, strong leadership skills, and it’s also an effective tool for reducing anxiety!
 Bob and I make fun of ourselves constantly and tell each other all of the embarrassing things that we do and the ridiculous things that happen to us.
 Then we laugh like crazy.
 If you want to see this self-deprecation for yourself, be sure to watch my Instastories, because I constantly make fun of myself!
 (Click on the profile picture on my Instagram page to view them.)

 5. Strengthen Your Marriage by Continuing to Date

 Although it may seem counter-intuitive since you’re alone together most of the time now that the kids are gone, it’s important to keep dating each other in the empty nest.
 Even if you didn’t prioritize date nights when the kids were at home, you need to do it now.
 Aim for at least once a week.
 You’ll find that it gives you something to look forward to, and it builds those shared experiences we talked about previously.

 Your dates don’t have to be expensive or elaborate!
 Bob and I have a date night every Tuesday night.
-We usually go to dinner at In-N-Out Burger and then to $5 movie night at the Cinemark near our house.
+We usually go to dinner at In-N-Out Burger and then to a $5 movie night at the Cinemark near our house.
 (What can I say?
-I’m a cheap date! ????)
+I’m a cheap date!)
 If we don’t do that, we’ll go somewhere a little nicer for dinner and then come home and watch a few episodes of whatever we’re currently bingeing on Netflix.
 Regardless, we carve out that night to put aside everything and enjoy relaxing together.
 (Again, I always document these dates on my Instastory, so be sure to follow me on Instagram to see what we’re up to!)